lr-m/lr-m.github.io/static/media/ai-2023-10-31-using_llms_for_reverse_engineering_ghidrollama.a135c717c885390794a0.md

 As you can see, it is far more focused on turning left, right and accelerating, as it wants to go as fast as possible (to try and maximise the fitness metric by outrunning the laser!).
 It is essentially treating accelerate as 'do nothing' because it doesn't know its current speed (only the directions are fed into the network), and it doesn't need to slow down as it can still make the corners at max speed - so the output layer could be 3 nodes rather than 5.
 It is pretty fun making little neural networks and figuring out why they come up with their solution.

-So, thats how a small neural network works, training of the neural network with backpropagation is a whole other complicated endevour, so I won't be going into it in this blog!
+So, thats how a small neural network works, training of the neural network with backpropagation is a whole other complicated endeavour, so I won't be going into it in this blog!
 For the curious, [this blog](https://towardsdatascience.com/understanding-backpropagation-abcc509ca9d0) gives a simple example with a step-by-step explanation (pretty math-heavy, you've been warned!).

 ## Is that all an LLM is?